Balanced Truncation Model Reduction

 Optionally, limit the Hankel singular-value computation to a specific frequency range.
 Such a limit is useful when the model has modes outside the region of interest to your particular application.
 When you apply a frequency limit, Model Reducer determines which states to truncate based on their energy contribution within the specified frequency range only.
 Neglecting energy contributions outside that range can yield an even lower-order approximation that is still adequate for your application.

-To limit the singular-value computation, check Select frequency range.
+To limit the singular-value computation, check Focus on range.
 Then, specify the frequency range by:

 In the text box, entering a vector of the form